Biden seeks new chapter in troubled Middle East

 Either way, the chaotic state of Israeli politics — this will be the fifth election in three years — means little can be accomplished in the interim.

-“This is not the moment to try to revive the peace process,” said Martin Indyk, a distinguished fellow at the Council on Foreign Relations who was Obama’s special envoy for Israeli-Palestinian negotiations.
+Martin Indyk, a distinguished fellow at the Council on Foreign Relations who was Obama’s special envoy for Israeli-Palestinian negotiations, said it’s “not the moment to try to revive the peace process.”

-Still, Indyk encouraged Biden to express his support for a two-state solution, however distant the possibility may be.
+Still, Indyk said it was important for Biden to express his support for a two-state solution.

 “If you ignore the Palestinian issue, it will come back to bite you,” he said.
 “And eventually it will explode.
 And that’s not in anybody’s interest.”